 Also use caution when making manual or automatic transfers between your savings accounts; you don’t want to inadvertently transfer to or from the wrong account.

-Speaking of transfers, another factor to consider with multiple savings accounts is how Regulation D will impact your goals.
-Regulation D is a federal requirement that applies to all savings accounts in the United States, regardless of which financial institution holds your account.
+Speaking of transfers, another factor to consider with multiple savings accounts is how Regulation D will impact your goals (Note: Regulation D has currently been suspended, so limitations no longer apply).

-Regulation D limits the number of online/mobile, telephone, fax, or ACH transfers or withdrawals you can make from your savings account each month to six.
-The limit also applies to bill pay transactions, overdraft transfers from savings accounts, and withdrawals by check initiated in any of these ways.
+Regulation D limited the number of online/mobile, telephone, fax, or ACH transfers or withdrawals you could make from your savings account each month to six.
+The limit also applied to bill pay transactions, overdraft transfers from savings accounts, and withdrawals by check initiated in any of these ways.

 Ultimately, whether you opt for multiple savings accounts, or stick with a combined savings account, setting aside money every time you get paid is the most effective way to reach true financial independence and success.
 If you only have one savings account, give an additional one (or two, or three) a try, and see if reaching your reward becomes faster, or easier.